KRED (FM)

-KRED is a commercial radio station in Eureka, California, broadcasting on 92.3 FM.
+KRED (92.3 FM) is a commercial radio station licensed to Eureka, California, United States.
 The station went on the air in 1979 as KPDJ and aired an adult contemporary format.
 In 1986, KPDJ adopted the call letters of its sister station 1340 KRED and became KRED-FM.
 The AM station is now KATA.
 KRED-FM switched to a country music format in 1989.
-Rollin Trehearne and JB Mathers host the morning show.
-Among the other program hosts are Mitch Ryder, Sherry Farmer, John Glenn, Steve Brewer and Phil O’Reilly.